|This is a view of the south side of the house. A front view is shown below in B&W.|

 As I rounded the corner of the steep hill below this small building, I came upon this scene.
 (Hope there are some future Valley farmers in this bunch.
 They are a dying breed!)

 There above their heads top, right hand corner, is the dated brick.
 I pointed it out to them.
 Then I asked if they could help me figure out how old the building was given that we now had the date - 1856.

 Fortunately for Page County and Page Valley history lovers, several people started doing research in the early part of the 20th century and each generation thereafter has added something major.
 Jennie Ann Kerkhoff's 1962 book of Old Homes of Page County is a treasure trove of leads.
 Several of my own direct ancestral homes are in this book.

-Though this link describing one Valley farm is not about the estate at which I found my quilts, it nevertheless gives you a great sense of what many of the early Valley farms were like in their hey-day.
-(Take the time to page down to the 5th page on this link and read the very detailed history of another Valley farm.
+This link leads you to several Valley farms.
+Though not the estate at which I found my quilts, it nevertheless gives you a great sense of what many of the early Valley farms were like in their hey-day.
+(Take the time to visit a few of the other Valley farms.
 It's well worth your time if you like the history of early Valley living.)